Localized continuation criterion, improved local existence and uniqueness for the Euler-Poisson system in a bounded

 Due to the implicit function theorem, the following theorem gives $C^k$ boundary another description in terms of $C^k$ submanifold.
-We highlight this equivalence only hold for $k\geq1$ because of the implicit function theorem.
-Therefore, this excludes the equivalence between Lipschitz boundary and submanifold (see \cite{Gilbarg1983,Grisvard2011}).
+We highlight this equivalence only holds for $k\geq1$ because of the implicit function theorem.
+Therefore, this excludes the equivalence between the Lipschitz boundary and submanifold (see \cite{Gilbarg1983,Grisvard2011}).

 \begin{theorem} Let $\Omega$ be a nonempty, open, bounded subset of $\Rbb^n$, $n \geq 2$, and assume that $k\in \mathbb{N}_{\geq1}\cup \{\infty\}$.
 Then $\Omega$ is a $C^k$ domain if and only if for every point $\check{\bx}\in \del{}\Omega$ there exists an open neighborhood $U$ of $\check{\bx}$ in $\Rbb^n$, $r>0$, and a $C^k$ diffeomorphism